MabuClou/BLLEDControllerPlus/README.md

 I am going to make use of the additional PINs provided on the board.

 I am going to connect
-* a switch to turn on white light
+* a switch to turn on white light as son as you open the door of your printer
 * a button to cycle through all colors

 Let's see how this works.